ilgaur/hiddify-cli-dockerized/README.md

 ### Proxy toggle helper

-Run `set-proxy` (function sourced from your shell profile) to export the proxy variables in the current session.
-The helper verifies connectivity and prints the observed exit IP/location.
-Run it again to restore your previous proxy settings.
-For scripting, you can use `source ./scripts/set-proxy.sh --status` to inspect the current state.
+On the next shell after setup, the proxy is enabled automatically so you can confirm the exit IP straight away.
+Afterwards, run `set-proxy` (function loaded from your shell profile) to toggle the proxy on demand.
+For scripting or status checks, use `source ./scripts/set-proxy.sh --status`.

 ### Installing Docker offline